Summary: An encounter with a quantum rift sends Janeway and Chakotay on a journey through what might have been.

 He pulls back slightly to look into her eyes and she sees the doubt in them: he’s waiting for her to pull away, throw up her barriers.
 Her hands come up to his face.

 “Don’t you dare stop,” she says fiercely.
 “I swear to you, I won’t change my mind.
-This is forever.
+This is real.
 Do you understand?”

-She watches his eyes change, the lust in them almost savage, almost frightening.
+She watches his eyes go dark.
 “Then you’d better be ready,” he growls.
 “Because I have no intention of stopping until you forget your own name.”

 She lets her fingers slide from his jaw, laying her arms above her head to expose her body to him.
 Her voice is low and husky.